MoonStorm/FastCrud/README.md

 ``Dapper.FastCrud`` is the fastest micro-orm extension for Dapper, built around essential features of the C# 6 / VB 14 that have finally raised the simplicity of raw SQL constructs to acceptable maintenance levels.
 These features leave no chance to mistypings or problems arising from db entity refactorings.

-When using this library, a compiler equivalent to the one included inside Visual Studio 2015 is required.
+Visual Studio 2019 and above is recommended.

 #### Features:
 - Support for LocalDb, Ms Sql Server, MySql, SqLite, PostgreSql.